Interested in a Dynamic Career in Sports Medicine?

 Athletic trainers are healthcare professionals who provide preventive services, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
 Athletic trainers work with physicians and others as part of the sports medicine team to enhance health, improve quality of life, and help individuals maintain or resume physical activity.

-The Master of Science in Athletic Training will challenge you with an innovative curriculum focused on problem-based learning to prepare you for employment in high school, collegiate, and professional sports settings, hospitals, physician offices, industry, rehabilitation centers, and more.
-At the end of this 2-year program, you will not only be prepared to sit for the national Board of Certification (BOC) exam to obtain your credential as a Certified Athletic Trainer (ATC), but you will also have gained clinical experience across a range of settings.
+Appalachian State's Master of Science in Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and will challenge you with an innovative curriculum focused on problem-based learning to prepare you for employment in high school, collegiate, and professional sports settings, hospitals, physician offices, industry, rehabilitation centers, and more.
+At the end of this 2-year program, you will be eligible to sit for the Board of Certification examination to obtain your credential as a Certified Athletic Trainer (ATC).

-- Gross and functional anatomy courses, including full cadaver dissection
+- Gross & functional anatomy courses, including full human donor dissection

-- Courses in new state-of-the-art teaching laboratories in Leon Levine Hall of Health Sciences
+- Courses in state-of-the-art teaching laboratories in Leon Levine Hall of Health Sciences within the scenic Blue Ridge Mountains

 The program begins in the first Summer Session and is designed to be a two-year program.
-Each student is required to complete an evidence-based capstone experience.
-Options include: 1) a research thesis, or 2) a research project (e.g., systematic review, critically appraised topic, or quality improvement project).
-All capstones must be evidence-based and should result in a product worthy of dissemination.
 Students must pass a year one comprehensive exam prior to attending their year two fall immersive clinical rotation.
-Completion of the MS-AT program leads to eligibility to sit for the Board of Certification© examination.

 Athletic training students at Appalachian State University put their skills to the test during a series of simulated clinical scenarios that took place on-site at the university's Leon Levine Hall of Health Sciences.